pretzilz/Generator/README.md

-# mpvga-sim
+# mpvga-gen
-_Monotone Polygon Vertex Guard Approximation Simulator_
+_Monotone Polygon and Vertex Guard Approximation Generator_

 This program, written in java, will generate a random monotone polygon with a set amount of vertices.
 Then, it will take that polygon and generate a set of linear program constraints that satisfies the vertex guard problem.